adidas/api-guidelines/guides/complete-api-development.md

     1. Revisit the API Plan's access policy / authorization

-  - API Documentation
+  1. **API Documentation**

-    - Create new adidas API developer's portal page in the Mashery "Manage > Content > Documentation > APIs"
+    1. Create new adidas API developer's portal page in the Mashery

+      > Manage > Content > Documentation > APIs

-    - Embed Apiary documentation on that Page
+    1. Embed Apiary documentation on that Page

-    - Revisit the API documentation access policy / authorization
+    1. Revisit the API documentation access policy / authorization

-- Use the API
+1. **Use the API**

-  "This can be done at the same time as "Develop the API" thank to Apiary hosted Mock, Inspector and Documentation"
+   > This step can be done at the same time as "Develop the API" thank to Apiary hosted Mock, Inspector and Documentation.

-  - Read API documentation at Apiary
+  1. Read API documentation at Apiary

-  - Use API mock service provided by Apiary
+  1. Use API mock service provided by Apiary

-  - Use API call inspector provided by Apiary
+  1. Use API call inspector provided by Apiary

+  1. Obtain your API key

+    > The key is part of the API Plan created in Mashery and can be requested from your dashboard in the adidas API developer's portal.

-  - When available use API implementation via Apiary proxy "To debug the calls"
+  1. When available use API implementation via Apiary proxy to debug the API calls

-  - Use production deployment
+  1. Use production deployment

-- Analyze the API
+1. **Analyze the API**
-  - Analyze the use of production API
+  1. Analyze the use of production API Using Mashery

-    "Using Mashery"
-  - Analyze the technical performance metrics
+  1. Analyze the technical performance metrics

-  - Collect users feedback
+  1. Collect the feedback from users

-- Update API Design
+1. **Update API Design**

-  "Based on the analysis and changed (new) business requirements"
+  > Based on the analysis, new or changing business requirements

   - Create a new branch in the VCS repository with OAS file
   - Create a new project (alternative) in Apiary
   - Make sure the CI/CD pipeline is still